-To the knowledge of the Corporation, in the last ten (10) years, no director or officer of the Corporation, or a shareholder holding a sufficient number of securities of the Corporation to affect materially the control of the Corporation, is or has been a director or officer of any other issuer that, while that person was acting in that capacity (i) was the subject of a cease trade order or similar order, or an order that denied the other issuer access to any exemptions under Canadian securities legislation, for a period of more than thirty (30) consecutive days or (ii) became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or was subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold its assets, except for:
+To the knowledge of the Corporation, in the last ten years, none of the above-named nominees is or has been a director or officer of any other issuer that, while that person was acting in that capacity (i) was the subject of a cease trade order or similar order, or an order that denied the other issuer access to any exemptions under Canadian securities legislation, for a period of more than 30 consecutive days or (ii) became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or was subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold its assets, except for:

-- (i) Mr. Claude Mongeau, a Director of the Corporation, who became a director of Nortel Networks Corporation ("NNC") and Nortel Networks Limited ("NNL") on June 29th, 2006 and resigned at the end of August 2009.
+- i) Mr. Claude Mongeau, a Director of the Corporation, who became a director of Nortel Networks Corporation ("NNC") and Nortel Networks Limited ("NNL") on June 29th, 2006 and resigned at the end of August 2009.
 On January 14th, 2009, NNC, NNL and certain other Canadian subsidiaries initiated creditor protection proceedings under the CCAA in Canada.
 Certain U.S. subsidiaries filed voluntary petitions in the United States under Chapter 11 of the U.S. Bankruptcy Code, and certain Europe, Middle East and Africa ("EMEA") subsidiaries made consequential filings in Europe and the Middle East.
 These proceedings are ongoing.
 Mr. Mongeau resigned as a director of NNC and NNL effective end of August 2009. - Mr. Mongeau was also acting as a director of 360networks Corporation ("360networks") prior to the latter filing for creditor protection on June 28th, 2001.
 360networks underwent restructuring in 2002 and sold its Canadian assets to Bell Canada in November 2004.
-Mr. Mongeau resigned as a director of 360networks with effect as of June 28th, 2001. - (ii) Mr. Pierre H. Lessard, a director of the Corporation, who was acting as a director of CINAR Corporation ("CINAR") in March 2000 when CINAR's shares were suspended for more than thirty (30) consecutive days from trading on the Toronto Stock Exchange ("TSX") and on the NASDAQ National Market ("NASDAQ").
+Mr. Mongeau resigned as a director of 360networks with effect as of June 28th, 2001. - ii) Mr. Pierre H. Lessard, a Director of the Corporation, who was acting as a director of CINAR Corporation ("CINAR") in March 2000 when CINAR's shares were suspended for more than 30 consecutive days from trading on the Toronto Stock Exchange ("TSX") and on the NASDAQ National Market ("NASDAQ").
 Due to CINAR's inability to meet continued listing requirements, its shares were delisted from the TSX as at the close of business on August 30th, 2001 and from the NASDAQ effective on August 2nd, 2000.
-Mr. Lessard resigned as a director of CINAR with effect as of April 29th, 2002; and - (iii) Mrs. Edythe (Dee) A. Marcoux, a director of the Corporation, who was acting as a director of Southern Pacific Petroleum NL ("SPP") when SPP's securities were suspended from quotation on the Australian Stock Exchange prior to the commencement of trading on November 25th, 2003 for a period of more than thirty (30) consecutive days, and in respect of which receivers were appointed on December 2nd, 2003.
+Mr. Lessard resigned as a director of CINAR with effect as of April 29th, 2002. - Mrs. Edythe (Dee) A. Marcoux, a Director of the Corporation, who was acting as a director of Southern Pacific Petroleum NL ("SPP") when SPP's securities were suspended from quotation on the Australian Stock Exchange prior to the commencement of trading on November 25th, 2003 for a period of more than 30 consecutive days, and in respect of which receivers were appointed on December 2nd, 2003.
 SPP's securities are not currently being traded.
-Mrs. Marcoux resigned as a director of SPP with effect from 12 noon on December 5th, 2003
+Mrs. Marcoux resigned as a director of SPP with effect from 12 noon on December 5th, 2003.

-Furthermore, to the knowledge of the Corporation, in the last ten (10) years, no director or officer of the Corporation, or a shareholder holding a sufficient number of securities of the Corporation to affect materially the control of the Corporation, has become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or became subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold his/her assets.
+Furthermore, to the knowledge of the Corporation, in the last ten years, no Director or officer of the Corporation, or a shareholder holding a sufficient number of securities of the Corporation to affect materially the control of the Corporation, has become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or became subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold his/her assets.